mariamingallonMM/AI-ML-W6-classifier/README.md

 ## How we develop the code

+We use Bayes' Theorem to calculate the probability of a piece of data belonging to a given class, give our prior knowledge.
+Bayes' Theorem is stated as follows:

+P(class|data) = (P(data|class) * P(class)) / P(data)

+where
+P(class|data) is the probability of class given the provided data.

+Naive Bayes is called 'naive' because the calculations of the probabilities for each class are simplified.
+Rather than attempting to calculate the probabilities of each attribute value, they are assumed to be conditionally independent given the class value.
+Although the latter is not true is most real life cases, the assumption still produces accurate results while enormously simplifying calculations.

-- Split the dataset by class values, return a dictionary
+1. Split the dataset by class values, return a dictionary.
-- Calculate the mean, stdev and count for each column in the dataset
+2. Calculate the mean, stdev and count for each column in the dataset.
-- Split dataset by class and calculate statistics for each row
+3. Split dataset by class and calculate statistics for each row.
-- Calculate the Gaussian probability distribution function for x
+4. Calculate the Gaussian probability distribution function for x.
-- Calculate the probabilities of predicting each class for a given row
+5. Calculate the probabilities of predicting each class for a given row.
-- Predict the class for a given row
+6. Predict the class for a given row.
-- Implement Naive Bayes Algorithm
+7. Implement Naive Bayes Algorithm.

 ## Note on Correctness